 \end{enumerate} \end{defn}

 The axioms of a virtual tribracket are derived from the virtual Reidemeister moves and can be interpreted as instructions for how to color the planar complement of a virtual link diagram, see Figure \ref{fig:coloring_instructions}.
-Nelson and Pico proved that the number of colorings of the planar complement of an oriented virtual link diagram by a virtual tribracket is an integer-valued invariant for virtual links \cite{NP}.
+The square bracket $``[-,-,-]"$ is used for classical crossings, and the angle bracket $``\langle -,-,-\rangle"$ is used for virtual crossings.
+Nelson-Pico proved that the number of colorings of the planar complement of an oriented virtual link diagram by a virtual tribracket is an integer-valued invariant for virtual links \cite{NP}.

-Graves, Nelson, and the second author introduced the \emph{\N algebras} as a tool to study $Y$-oriented trivalent spatial graphs \cite{GNT}.
-In a similar manner to the tribracket coloring invariant, one can also color the planar complement of a $Y$-oriented trivalent spatial graph with \N algebras to get an invariant $Y$-oriented trivalent spatial graphs, see Figure \ref{fig:coloring_instructions}.
+In another direction, Graves-Nelson-T. introduced the \emph{\N algebras} as a tool to study $Y$-oriented trivalent spatial graphs \cite{GNT}.
+In a similar manner to the tribracket coloring invariant, one can also color the planar complement of a $Y$-oriented trivalent spatial graph with \N algebras to get an invariant of $Y$-oriented trivalent spatial graphs, see Figure \ref{fig:coloring_instructions}.